sprintup/Whiteboard/README.md

 * Tests fail on user login.
 You can run the driver.js file with 'node driver' and watch it log a run with the proper time, save and reenter to view the tSS.
 I'm working on integrating a test for this using cucumber.

-### Overview
-I still have to bind and sequence testing and automation.
+* I still have to bind and sequence testing and automation.
 However, they are both started in their respective files.
 I used cucumberjs and seleniumjs, which were both not the native language.
 Given more time, I could learn Java to implement this testing scenario, as I've learned a great deal for how they work in Java.

+### Overview
+An automated code test that logs into a website, finds elements and tests caluculated values.

 ### Installations
 I added a package.json, so you should just be able to do npm install to install these.